toolleeo/cli-apps/README.md

 * [IRedis](https://github.com/laixintao/iredis) - Interactive Redis: A Cli for Redis with AutoCompletion and Syntax Highlighting.
 * [jq](https://stedolan.github.io/jq/) - (JSON Query?) is sed-like processor for JSON data; can be used to process JSON files and data streams and perform operations such as those allowed by `cat`, `sed`, `grep` and `awk` on regular text files.
 * [jtc](https://github.com/ldn-softdev/jtc) - JSON manipulation and transformation.
+* [mycli](https://github.com/dbcli/mycli) - A command line client for MySQL that can do auto-completion and syntax highlighting.
 * [osmf](https://github.com/codesoap/osmf) - OpenStreetMap find - A simple command line tool to explore OSM data.
 * [q](http://harelba.github.io/q/) - Executes SQL-like queries on CSVs/TSVs tabular data files; each tabular file is treated as a database table; support to all SQL constructs (`WHERE`, `GROUP BY`, `JOIN`).
 * [sq](https://github.com/neilotoole/sq) - Command line tool that provides jq-style access to structured data sources such as SQL databases, or document formats like CSV or Excel.